 From idea generation to organization, today, there are so many tools that can be used by content marketers, writers, editors, and strategists to make their lives easier.
 AI-powered tools like Peppertype.ai can help generate countless blog ideas within seconds if you face writer’s block.
 Checklists, templates, and briefs are always available online to help you structure your thoughts better.
 Writers can always use tools like Grammarly and the Hemmingway app to ensure they’re pushing out grammatically correct content.
 And finally, project management tools and trackers are a great way to ensure timelines are being met.

 An editorial calendar is key

 An editorial calendar keeps track of the content that’s supposed to go out and keeps track of all the steps and people involved.
 You can create an editorial calendar however you want.
 It can be on Google Sheets, Excel, Asana, or even Trello.
 Use whatever works for you but make sure you have one.
 In many of these platforms, you can record each piece of content and track its progress from one team to another.
-You can assign deadlines and manage it all together.
+You can assign deadlines and manage them all together.

 It’s not always necessary to produce new content.
 Make repurposing a part of your content workflow to ensure consistency.
 This means you can recreate a top-performing blog into a slideshow or carousel on Facebook, or perhaps a video on YouTube.
-By regularly monitoring your content’s performance, you can create an infrastructure that allows you to squeeze the juice out of each and every piece of content you create.
+By regularly monitoring your content’s performance, you can create an infrastructure that allows you to squeeze the juice out of every piece of content you create.